 Hello, my name is Mark Martinez, but I go by Tony.
-I'm originally from San Antonio, Texas and I graduated from high school in 2014.
-I am currently a third year prospective chemical engineer studying at the University of Texas at Austin.
+I live in San Antonio, Texas.
+I graduated from the University of Texas at Austin in 2018 with a Bachelor's in chemical engineer.
 I am a versatile and hard working person.
 In my free time, I love being outdoors, playing board games, and playing and watching sports, especially soccer.

 SAT Math: 740